exbin/bined-lib-java/README.md

 Todo
 ----

+- Searching for text / hexadecimal code with matching highlighting
+- Delta mode - Only changes are stored in memory
 - Support for huge files
-- Delta mode - Only changes are stored in memory

 Compiling
 ---------